jessebikman/jessebikman_PS1/README.md

 >[Sun Aug 07 16:22:38]jessebikman@Jesses-MacBook.local: ~
 >$

 I'm a big fan of this PS1 because initially, it tells me when I last logged in.
+Then it gives me a nice timestamp that is non-ambiguous across AM/PM, and non-ambiguous between folks that put the month first in a date, and folks that put the day first in a date.
-Then it gives me a nice timestamp, tells me what user is logged in, and what environment I am running code in - be it my local machine, or a remote computing environment.
+It also tells me which user is logged in, and what environment I am running code in - be it my local machine, or a remote computing environment.

 I hope you find this useful!